connet-dev/connet/README.md

 If these options are specified, an IP will be rejected if:
  - it matches any of the CIDRs in the `deny-cidrs` list
  - it matches none of the CIDRs in the `allow-cidrs` list.
 If the `allow-cidrs` list is empty, the IP will not be rejected.

+### Name Restrictions

+You can restrict what destinations/sources a client can start with `name-matches` options.
+The string you pass is compiled to a regular expression as described in [golang syntax](https://pkg.go.dev/regexp/syntax).
+Only names that match the regular expression will be allowed for this token.

 ### Storage